Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Cook low and slow.
 Normally I tell readers to cook most foods at 225°F and to learn how to peg their cookers at that temp, but if you don't crank the temp up a bit a hog can take forever.
 So we'll take it up to 250°F or so.That's the temp recommended by Mike "The Legend Mills of 17th Street BBQ in Murphysboro, IL, and winner of a room full of trophies for his whole hog.
 Don't worry, it won't dry out.
 There's lots of fat in there to keep things lubricated and sealed.

 At that temp, here's how long it should take.
 Approximately.
 Give or take an hour.
 Maybe.
 Hopefully.
 The pig is ready when the pig is ready.
 The pig is in control, not you.
 The pig abides.
+Remember, the cooking time depends on the thickness of the meat, not the weight, but since thickness is related to weight, we go by weight.
 Plan on these times, and if piggy is ready early you can shut down the heat on the pit and hold it there for an hour or two safely.

 75 pounds: 9 hours